vacp2p/vac.dev/contribute.md

 - body message: a short description of your contribution;
 - attachments: all `.patch` files in `<folder>`.

-Note that we automatically discard received e-mails containing one or more attachments which do not have a `.patch` extension.
+Note that we automatically discard e-mails containing one or more attachments which do not have a `.patch` extension.

 Once received, we will review your contribution and eventually create a pull request on your behalf.